shahjacobb/Sante/README.md

 * Implement long-term memory by using ChromaDB.
 Currently treatment_plan_updates and assessment_notes are yet to be implemented, since we need look at previous notes.
 We can't do any of that if the model doesn't have any embeddings/documents to gain long-term memory.
 * Microphone support.
 Absolute no brainer feature.
 We need to be able to let the user record audio and let each additional recording update each iteration of the transcription to make it all around comprehensive and more user-friendly.
 This also **makes recordings a lot more secure if done in a secure environment, making the need to hop onto a typical web app necessary**.
-* Sentiment analysis of conversation, will try to do by end of weekend 3/2/2024.
+* Sentiment analysis of conversation, will try to do by end of weekend 3/3/2024.
+    - Half implemented.
+Created data frame and populated with `segment.text`, `segment.start`, `segment.end`.
+Populated sentiment categories in df.
+Implemented 3/3/2024.
+Need to now implement chunk-based iteration.

-* PDF support, also will need to try to finish by end of weekend 3/2/2024.
-Need to learn base64 encoding stuff.
+~~* PDF support, also will need to try to finish by end of weekend 3/3/2024.
+Need to learn base64 encoding stuff.~~ not a priority

 Instructions